Keto Strawberry Cheesecake Bars

 Spread the cream

 Spread the whipped cream over the top of the cheesecake.
-May top with additional sliced strawberries if desired.
+Top with fresh sliced strawberries if you want.

 Completed keto strawberry cheesecake